ebi-gene-expression-group/scxa-control-workflow/README.md

-# IN DEVELOPMENT: Single-cell Expression Atlas SMART-seq workflow
+# Single-cell Expression Atlas control workflow for single-cell expression data analysis

 This is a Nextflow workflow which: